IsoDAR@Yemilab: Preliminary Design Report -- Volume I: Cyclotron Driver: Design of the Cyclotron

-The voltages at different radii have been calculated by integrating the electrical field along circular arcs crossing the acceleration gaps, and reference curves crossing central gap and the dee outer edge gap.
+\paragraph{Radial voltage dependency} The voltages at different radii have been calculated by integrating the electrical field along circular arcs crossing the acceleration gaps, and reference curves crossing central gap and the dee outer edge gap.
 The transit time factor has not been considered.
 The computed voltages have then been scaled to match a target voltage of 230~kV at 2~m.
-The resulting absolute and normalized voltage radial dependency are given in figure \ref{fig:RF_13_voltage_radial_dependency} and table \ref{tab:rad_dep}
+The resulting absolute and normalized voltage radial dependency are given in Fig.~\ref{fig:RF_13_voltage_radial_dependency} and Table~\ref{tab:rad_dep}.

-\subsection{RF Tuning System}
+\subsubsection{RF Tuning System}

 The tuning system is a movable plate that corrects the resonance frequency drift mainly caused by RF heating.
 The system here is based on four separated tuning plates (one per cavity) and located in the median plane.
-These plates are located at the back of the Dee and are controlled via a ball screw that is driven by a motor.
+These plates are located at the back of the dee and are controlled via a ball screw that is driven by a motor.
 This system is similar to that of many commercial cyclotrons.

-\subsection{RF Amplifiers}
+\subsubsection{RF Amplifiers}

 Traditionally a large part of the cyclotron RF budget is dedicated to the RF power source.
-This is especially true for this cyclotron, as it requires a high Dee voltage and accelerates 600 kW of beam power.
+This is especially true for this cyclotron, as it requires a high dee voltage and accelerates 600~kW of beam power.
 This means that the total RF power exceeds 1 MW.
-Here we assume 1200 kW of RF power, which corresponds to a 50$\%$ efficiency of RF power to beam power.
-Since the four cavities are driven separately we are speaking about 4 distinct amplifier chains of 300 kW each.
+Here we assume 1200~kW of RF power, which corresponds to a 50$\%$ efficiency of RF power to beam power.
+Since the four cavities are driven separately we are speaking about 4 distinct amplifier chains of 300~kW each.

 We plan to use vacuum tubes (triodes or tetrodes) to produce the RF power.
-We have considered using LDMOS amplifiers given the recent improvements in power density, reliability, and cost.
-However, we believe that vacuum tubes will perform better in the harsh environment and will be able to better accommodate the rapid variations in load due to the beam temporal patterns.
+We have considered using LDMOS (laterally diffused metal-oxide semiconductor) amplifiers given the recent improvements in power density, reliability, and cost.
+However, considering the harsh environment in question, vacuum tubes will perform more reliably and will also be better able to accommodate the rapid variations in load due to the beam temporal patterns.

-\subsection{RF Lines and Couplers}
+\subsubsection{RF Lines and Couplers}

 The RF power is fed to the cavities through EIA 6 1/8" solid copper coax line.
 There are basically two ways to couple RF to the cavities:

 \begin{itemize} \item Capacitively in the median plane \item Inductively in the bottom (or top) of the cavity liner. \end{itemize}